 Among the most well-known and best-loved of wild mushrooms, chanterelles figure prominently in the wild mushroom seasonal cycle, usually starting up in late spring or early summer, just as the season for fresh morels begins to wind down.
-After that, chanterelles can be depended upon to be be growing in some part of the continent for the next 6 to 8 months, and frequently longer.
+After that, chanterelles can be depended upon to be be growing in some part of the world for the next 6 to 8 months, and frequently longer.

-Their cheerful orange-yellow color and distinctive trumpet-like shape make chanterelles one of the most easily identifiable of North American wild mushrooms.
+Their cheerful orange-yellow color and distinctive trumpet-like shape make chanterelles one of the most easily identifiable of wild mushrooms.
 It’s not surprising that chanterelles are so popular with novice foragers who may not recognize any other mushrooms by sight.
 But chanterelles are not just another pretty face in the crowd; the real reason for their appeal is their deliciously fruity fragrance, pleasing texture and, of course, their unforgettable flavor.

 The flavor of chanterelles is often compared to that of fresh apricots, and they are, in fact, wonderful together.
 A brief turn on the grill, just enough to caramelize the apricots slightly, is all it takes to subtly enhance the piquancy of the fruit.

 The other ingredients in this simple salad highlight, but never overshadow the chanterelle’s other qualities.
 The natural sweetness of pure maple syrup, the spicy bite of baby arugula and the warm, nuttiness of toasted pecans all join together to celebrate the reign of the queen of the forest, the noble chanterelle.

 Maple-glazed Chanterelle & Arugula Salad with Grilled Apricots and Pecans